Bathtub Recycling at Fulton Metals Recycling

 Where is Your Nearest Location to Me?

-We have two recycling centers in Atlanta – the South Fulton Metals off Roosevelt Highway in College Park and North Fulton Metals in Alpharetta, GA, on Hembree Road near Roswell Recycling Centre.
+We have three recycling centers in Atlanta – the first location is off Roosevelt Highway in College Park, the second is in Alpharetta, GA, on Hembree Road near Roswell Recycling Centre and the third is in Lithonia on Randall Road.
 We’re open six days a week, scrapping and buying up metal Monday through Saturday.
 We do make pickups for domestic clients at a place of your convenience.
 For industrial and bulk recycling needs, we have roll-off containers that can be at your location within hours.

 To get rid of your bathtub, contact our center that’s closest to you, or give us a call.
 Though no one buys scrap through the phone, our expert agents can quickly provide you with information about our prices.
 For a more precise quotation, please send us more details and pictures of your scrap.
 Contact us today, and let’s find solutions to your scrap and recycling needs.